tensorturtle/bleak-fsm/README.md

 As a rule, transitions may fail but no runtime exceptions are raised.
 In other words, the worst that can happen is that the state didn't change, even when you told it to.

-You are responsible for detecting failed transitions by checking either:
+You are responsible for detecting failed transitions by:
-1. The return value (boolean) of the transition function.
+1. Checking the return value (boolean) of the transition function.
 E.g. `successful = await model.connect(); assert successful`
-2. Or, checking the state of the model after the attempted transition: `await model.connect(); assert model.state=="Connected"`
+2. Or, by checking the state of the model after the attempted transition: `await model.connect(); assert model.state=="Connected"`

 If you fail to do the above, a `MachineError` is thrown when illegal transition is attempted.